vingerha/gtfs2/.github/ISSUE_TEMPLATE/bug_report.md

 2. Datasource(s).
 - url to the zip file of the **static datasource**
-- have you updated the datasource to the latest version, some update weekly
+- have you updated the datasource to the latest version, some of them update on a weekly basis
-- if (!) realtime issue: url to its source
+- if (!) realtime issue of if(!) position issue: url to its source

-2. In case of setup using start / stop station
+3. In case of setup using start / stop station
 - route ID
 - stop ID
 - outward/return

-3. In case of location based setup
+4. In case of location based setup
-- location
+- location lat/lon used
 - which transport types are missing or incorrect

 **Release used**